2016 Route Map

 Food along the course is chosen for its nutritional quality, carbohydrate and potassium replacement, taste and quantity.
 The ride food is not meant to be a meal, but food that will keep you going without filling you up.
 If you have special food needs, please plan accordingly and have a few bars or snacks that you KNOW you can eat.
 Food stops also provide water, portable toilets, mechanical and medical assistance.

-New this year, Wilcox Family Farms will be onsite at the McKenna Elementary School mini-stop distributing free samples of their 100% organic and cage free hard boiled eggs.
+Wilcox Family Farms will be once again be onsite at the McKenna Elementary School mini-stop distributing free samples of their 100% organic and cage free hard boiled eggs.
 Wilcox Farms is a 4th generation family business that continues the tradition of sustainable farming by providing the Northwest with quality, local egg products.

 Official STP Food Stops/Medical Stations